blazium-engine/blazium-docs/contributing/workflow/pr_review_guidelines.rst

 * **Validate the target branch of the PR.**

-  Most Blazium development happens around in the ``master`` branch.
+  Most Blazium development happens around in the ``blazium-dev`` branch.
 Therefore most pull requests must be made against it.
 From there pull requests can then be backported to other branches.
 Be wary of people making PRs on the version they are using (e.g, ``3.3``) and guide them to make a change against a